 How will technological disruption enable a healthy and wealthy society?

-To understand how technology can accelerate economic growth, it is critical that its value reverberates throughout society.
-As examples of artificial intelligence become more and more real and prevalent, people wonder whether it will add jobs or take them away.
-Though the outlook on technological impact on productivity remains complicated, fierce competition will fuel new initiatives as Silicon Valley start-ups keep everyone on edge.
+To understand how technology can accelerate economic growth, it is critical to understand how its value can reverberate throughout society.
+As artificial intelligence becomes more prevalent, people wonder whether it will add jobs or take them away.
+Though the outlook of the technological impact on productivity remains complicated, fierce competition will fuel new initiatives as Silicon Valley start-ups keep everyone on edge.
 With $1.9T sitting on corporate balance sheets available to fuel the flames of innovation, it is clear that this force is unstoppable.

 Pairing the need to compete with a positive economic outlook will naturally create jobs, primarily around IT.
 Traditionally, those IT jobs have required higher education.
 However, the democratization of education and the recent wave of AI startups will change all of that.
-Contrary to the rhetoric in the headlines, artificial intelligence will make many jobs more accessible by lowering the educational threshold required to do the task.
+Contrary to the rhetoric in the headlines, artificial intelligence will make many jobs more accessible by lowering the educational threshold.